Sashité for Developers

 }

-Note: The pass move action produces only a turn change in the resulting position.
+Note: The pass move action produces only a turn change in the resulting position, with no board or hand modifications.

 Multiple Actions